bartlomiejduda/OmegaT-Character-Limiter-Plugin/README.md

 3. Copy JAR file to OmegaT's plugin directory
 (default is "C:\Program Files\OmegaT\plugins")
 4. Run OmegaT
-5. Go to "Tools" menu to set plugin's options
+5. Load new project in OmegaT
-6. Load new project in OmegaT
+6. Go to "Tools" menu to set plugin's options
-7. Start translating and use this plugin to limit characters
+7. Start translating and using this plugin to limit characters

 ## Plugin Compatibility